stefan-hesse/test-repository/guide-source/GUIDE_README.md

 4. Host the embed files on **AWS S3** instead of GitHub Pages
 5. Update the three iframe `src` values in Webflow to point to the new S3 URLs

-Everything else — the English MD source file, `build.py`, Typora workflow, and Cloudinary screenshots — moves across unchanged.
+Everything else — the English MD source file, `build.py`, MacDown workflow, and Cloudinary screenshots — moves across unchanged.

 **Planned post-migration enhancements:**